hatashiro/kawa/README.md

 ## For CJK input sources

-There is a known bug in the TIS library of macOS that switching keyboard layouts doesn't work well when done programmingly, especially between complex input sources like [CJK](https://en.wikipedia.org/wiki/CJK_characters).
+There is a known bug in the TIS library of macOS that switching keyboard layouts doesn't work well when done programmatically, especially between complex input sources like [CJK](https://en.wikipedia.org/wiki/CJK_characters).

-Kawa workarounded this bug by programmingly doing the followings:
+Kawa workarounded this bug by programmatically doing the followings:

 - Select a target input source
 - If the source is CJK